jmluong11/Active-Directory/README.md

 <img src="https://i.imgur.com/IaxcwxU.png" height="80%" width="100%"/>
 <img src="https://i.imgur.com/gOIgEZI.png" height="80%" width="100%"/>
 - <b>Navigate to the "Network" tab, change "Adapter 1" to "NAT," "Adapter 2" to "Internal Network," press OK, and double click the Virtual Box (DomainController) to begin running the software.<br>
-- <b>Adapter 1 is being connected to the internet externally while Adapter 2 is connected internally.
-Companies or schools, for example, would have Adapter 2 (in this case) to control certain actions/regulations for security measures on their internal network. <br>
+- <b>Adapter 1 is being connected to the internet externally while Adapter 2 is connected internally which are conjoined by a DomainController (Windows 2019 ISO).
+Companies or schools, for example, would have Adapter 2 (in this case) to control certain actions/regulations for security measures on their internal networks. <br>
 <br/>

-<h3>Running Windows 2019 ISO on the Virtual Machine/Box</h3>
+<h2>Running Windows 2019 ISO on the Virtual Machine/Box</h2>
 <img src="https://i.imgur.com/NdyVtlP.png" height="80%" width="100%"/>
 <img src="https://i.imgur.com/CCjcZon.png" height="80%" width="100%"/>
 - <b>Select the "DVD" and click the Windows 2019 ISO file that was downloaded in the beginning.<br>